JensErat/docker-selfoss/README.md

 Per default, selfoss relies on SQLite, which should be fully sufficient for a single-user application like selfoss.
 If you prefer a "real" database management application, the image might be missing PHP modules (patches to the Dockerfile are welcome).

+### Update Cronjob

+Add a cronjob somewhere to fetch updates feeds on a regular base.
+Following line would update the feeds all 15 minutes:

+    */15 * * * * curl -s http://example.org/update >/dev/null

+If you set up a password-protected login, you will be required to allow anonymous updates, adding

+    allow_public_update_access=1

+to your `config.ini`.

 ### Nginx Proxy

 In case you want to proxy selfoss with Nginx, this is a proposal for the `server { }` directive: